USA & Canada Sale - savings on fly drives, cruises, rail journeys and more - view our latest offers

 • Round trip scheduled flights

-• C25 Motorhome, including: insurance (Third Party Liability Protection, Auto Liability Coverage and Supplemental Liability Coverage up to $1,000,000), 500 mile package and local taxes on items which have been prepaid.
+• C25 Motorhome, including: insurance (Third Party Liability Protection, Auto Liability Coverage and Supplemental Liability Coverage up to $1,000,000), unlimited mileage package and local taxes on items which have been prepaid.

 • First nights accommodation